 This is traditional ultimate played on a field 100 m long and 37 m wide with 7 players a side.
 Read the Rules of Ultimate for more info.

 A popular variation on traditional ultimate played on a field 64 m long and 23 m wide with 5 players a side.
 The game is fast-paced and allows for substitutions on the fly.
-For more details, read the VUL Rules.
+For more details, read the VUL 5 on 5 Rules.

-Our most common league type.
+Our most common competition type.
 Almost all registration is done on a team-basis, where most players register as a Team with their friends.

-Our "mixer" leagues.
+Our "mixer" programs.
 All players register as an individual or with 1-2 friends, and the VUL forms all of the teams.
 The traditional way of doing this is drawing names from hats, but we take a more systematic approach and form balanced teams to help ensure even games.
-These leagues are a great way to meet new people.
+These programs are a great way to meet new people.

 All leagues have one or more timeslots.
 A timeslot is a day and time when games occur (e.g. Monday evening, Saturday AM, Sunday PM).
 When you register, you will select the timeslot when you wish to play.
 Teams play in the same timeslot all season.